gis-yang/Crime-prediction/README.md

 <img width="300" src="/Images/fg12.png">

 Step III, predict using ST-Cokriging
 * In put the secondary covariable image, and time-series primary variable, the primary variable should be input in the time-series order.
-The number of time-series should be no less than 3 for using of spatio-temporal prediction.
-Other parameters should be included as the example shown below.
+* The number of time-series should be no less than 3 for using of spatio-temporal prediction.
+* Input the fitted fucntion of spatial and temporal semi-vatiogram from Step II, and assign other parameters.
 <img width="300" src="/Images/fg10.png">

 ## Troubleshooting
 1. Both time-series primary variable and co-variable should be re-project to same coordinates system as well as same datum.